 A few popular examples of different types of DEI programs include:

-It’s not surprising that 88% of organizations fail to effectively onboard, per Gallup, since 58% see onboarding as purely administrative, focused more on paperwork.
+It’s not surprising that 88% of employers fail to effectively onboard, per Gallup.
+That’s likely because 58% of orgs see onboarding as purely administrative.
+(That is, focused more on paperwork than actually helping new employees hit the ground running from the first day.)

-And there are few better examples of orgs that have put DEI training programs into place that enhanced their company cultures and employee output than the ones below:
+There are few better examples of businesses with premier DEI training programs (i.e., ones that enhance their company culture and employee morale) than these orgs:

 - Google: Google has been an industry leader in terms of investing in DEI training and initiatives.
 The company offers its employees a number of resources to learn about different cultures and experiences, including an “unconscious bias” training program.
-According to their team, this has helped create a more inclusive environment at Google, and employees have reported feeling more comfortable discussing race and ethnicity openly.
+According to their team, this has helped create a more inclusive environment at Google.
+Employees have even reported feeling more comfortable discussing race and ethnicity openly.

 - Meta: Meta has also been proactive in terms of DEI training, offering workshops and educational materials to employees on topics on unconscious bias training.
 These efforts have helped establish a more positive and supportive culture at the company, with employees feeling more comfortable speaking up when they see something that isn’t right.